genome/ptero-apis/auth.md

 - `allowed_scopes`
     - List of scopes the client is allowed to request access to.
+    - required
 - `confidential`
     - boolean
-    - defaults to true
+    - required
 - `default_scopes`
-    - List of scopes the client should be granted access to if `scope` is omitted in a request to `/authorization`.
+    - JSON list of scopes the client should be granted access to if `scope` is omitted in a request to `/authorization`.
+    - may be an empty list
+    - required
 - `name`
     - string
+    - unique
+    - required
 - `redirect_uri_regex`
     - Regular expression for validating values of `redirtect_uri`.
+    - required

 #### Responses
 Success: